-A recent study by Professor Damon Centola, highlighted how social media can create a social competition within friend groups encouraging them to increase fitness.
+A recent study by Professor Damon Centola highlighted how social media can create a social competition within friend groups encouraging them to increase fitness.
 A way to facilitate this competition is through Snapchatting your friends, specifically ‘Snapstreaks’.
-These quantify the consecutive days you have chatted with someone, when applied to a workout these could encourage both friends to work-out!
+These quantify the consecutive days you have chatted with someone when applied to a workout these could encourage both friends to work-out!
 The inherent competition to keep the ‘Snapstreak’ going will lead both friends to achieve their goals.

 5. Follow fitness bloggers for motivation and tips!

 Twitter is an excellent source of motivation, diet tips and exercise information.
-Accounts such as @goodhealth, @BornFitness and @breakingmuscle have thousands of followers all utilising the knowledge they share to improve their workouts.
+Accounts such as @goodhealth, @BornFitness and @breakingmuscle have thousands of followers all utilizing the knowledge they share to improve their workouts.
 They help to motivate through motivational quotes and images.
 They provide recipes, diet advice and new studies and articles to keep you updated with the latest fitness trends.
 Finally, they provide exercise plans, video tutorials and tips on how to make the most of your workout.

 Written by Sam Robson